A VE.Smart Network is a wireless communication network between Victron products. It is a wireless technology using Bluetooth Smart.

 Yes.
 In this instance it will simply act as a voltage- and temperature-measuring device.
 Note that the functionality is limited in that it does not (yet) show the graphs or other data which would normally be generated from these measurements.

-No. The GX device already has voltage sensing (soon they will have temperature sensing too).
-Adding Smart Battery Sense to the installation will confuse the voltage-sensing data.
+Yes, but keep in mind that if, voltage or temperature information is also present on the GX Device, the charger will use that information in favor of the information coming from the Smart Battery Sense.
+The GX device already has, in most cases, voltage sensing (soon they will have temperature sensing too), so adding a Smart Battery Sense to the installation is not necessary.
 For further information please see: CCGX/Distributed Voltage and Current Control.